 The Bill & Melinda Gates Foundation, in partnership with the Institute for Higher Education Policy (IHEP), has formed a national commission to examine what we are learning about the value of postsecondary education and offer recommendations about how to define and measure that value.

-Commission leaders offer their thoughts about why this work matters and why it is urgently needed.
+Commission leaders offer their thoughts about why this work matters now more than ever, as colleges and universities strive to provide equitable opportunity in an uncertain time.